Narin0909/Analysis-of-US-Super-Store/README.md

 #### RECOMENDATION
 The company should sale more of their products in the Western region than other regions.

+###  What are the total sales in different category ?
 ![Total Sales by Category](https://github.com/Narin0909/Analysis-of-US-Super-Store/assets/147630963/3018be5e-779c-4483-a30b-96699c36215e)

 The total sales in different category  was computed using the sum for sales, and dragging  categories in the row, also the total sales in the different categories was organized in a descending order using the more sort options in the category filter drop down.